crème de vie

 You've got to shake it up before pouring it in a glass.

-And speaking of glasses, be sure to use cute, rather small ones.
-I love pouring crème de vie into my delicate antique glasses!
+And speaking of glasses, this is where you can show off your style!
+Use small aperitif or martini glasses for a final touch.
+Nothing too big.
+I love pouring crème de vie into my delicate gorgeous glasses!

 Cheryl Terdina on